Steamtown Peterborough Railway Preservation Society: Ownership transferred

 In 1986, following a Parliamentary Select Committee report, the South Australian Parliament passed the Steamtown Peterborough (Vesting of Property) Act, which authorised the transfer of ownership of the society's rolling stock and other assets to the Corporation of Peterborough.
 Members encountered great difficulty in continuing operations, however, since by then the majority of active volunteers came from outside the district and those with the skills needed to enable operations were in short supply.

 Alternatives considered

 By 2002, insurance costs skyrocketed for most heritage railways, leading to several ceasing operations.
 The society stopped running its trains when its public liability cover expired in June of that year.
 By the time the insurance crisis had been mitigated the following year, the society was experiencing great difficulty attracting people to a management committee.

-In 2002, a steering committee comprising representatives of the Federation of North East Councils, the Northern Regional Development Board, the Flinders Ranges Area Consultative Committee and the society was established.
+In 2002, a steering committee was established comprising representatives of the Federation of North East Councils, the Northern Regional Development Board, the Flinders Ranges Area Consultative Committee and the society.
 A project followed to evaluate development of the workshops precinct as the Steamtown Heritage Rail Centre.